BlairAllan/Jekyll-Website/index.md

 Currently, I'm broadening my horizons in _Data Science_ with a Masters at Loughborough University.
 Here, I've had the opportunity to delve into various projects, each a fascinating blend of Machine Learning, Big Data, and software development.
 These experiences honed my strategic insights and knack for writing efficient code.

 Before joining Loughborough, I graduated from the University of Leeds, earning a First-Class Honours in _Neuroscience_ and being named on the dean's list.
-I look forward to continuing my journey, unearthing insights, learning new skills and publishing my work here.
+I look forward to continuing my journey, unearthing insights, learning new skills and publishing my work here!

 **Recent News**

 - 05'23: Attended the [IEUK23 Technology Internship](https://www.brightnetwork.co.uk/internship-experience-uk/ieuk-2023-technology)